willdurand/willdurand.github.io/_posts/2023-03-18-github-container-registry-proxy-and-synology.md

 and it uses the [GitHub REST API][rest-packages] to retrieve the necessary data.
 All the other calls are transparently forwarded to the upstream GitHub registry.

 [^1]: Important: this works for me™ but that doesn't mean all edge cases are handled.
-This might explain why GitHub isn't fully compatible with the HTTP API v2 specification yet but I am speculating here.
+This might explain why GitHub isn't fully compatible with the HTTP API v2 specification yet.
+I don't know.

 ![](/images/posts/2023/03/container-registry-proxy.webp)
 {:.can-invert-image-in-dark-mode}